 - Puree the soup until smooth and drizzle with parsley dressing and roasted hazelnut

-Leftovers: it keeps well in the fridge for up to 3 days.
-It’s also freezable: divide among airtight containers (leaving 1 inch space at the top), and freeze up to 2 months.
+It keeps well in the fridge for up to 3 days.
+It’s also freezable: divide among airtight containers (leaving 1-inch space at the top), and freeze up to 2 months.

 CELERIAC SOUP WITH PARSLEY AND HAZELNUTS

 - 1 (approx 1 lb) celeriac, peeled and cubed